danielmribeiro/ipg-lei-algebra-e-geometria-analitica/README.md

 # Álgebra e Geometria Analítica (Algebra and Analytic Geometry)
 Repository for the "Algebra e Geometria Analítica" course at Instituto Politécnico da Guarda (IPG), part of the "Licenciatura em Engenharia Informática" degree program.
-This repository contains exercises, resources, and materials related to the study of Algebra and Analytical Geometry.
+This repository contains exercises, resources, and materials related to the study of Algebra and Analytic Geometry.

 ## Course Objectives